Dedicated professionals with “BIG HEARTS” and brains to match.

 With a plethora of experience in both public and private sectors, V-ELMS’ board members advocate critical thinking skills, community involvement, and EQ over IQ (emotional intelligence over intelligence quotient).

-Brett Truitt, Ed.D. is V-ELMS’ Founding Director and this model is the outgrowth of Brett’s over thirty years as an English teacher, and English supervisor in New York State inner-city schools, plus her years of experience as a mentor-professor at Empire State College at the State University of New York.
-She received her Doctorate in Administrative and Instructional Leadership from St. John’s University.
-Her dissertation titled, “Case Studies of Student Mentoring in Three New York City Community-Based Organizations”.
+Brett Truitt, Ed.D. is V-ELMS’ Founding Director and this model is the outgrowth of Brett’s over thirty years as an English teacher to an English supervisor in New York State inner-city schools, plus her years of experience as a mentor-professor at Empire State College at the State University of New York.
+She received her Doctorate in Administrative and Instructional Leadership from St. John’s University with her dissertation titled, “Case Studies of Student Mentoring in Three New York City Community-Based Organizations”.

 Linda Scher, M.S. is a community activist, and a retired fine arts and humanities teacher in a New York State inner-city schools.
-Linda has written, introduced, and practiced a comprehensive curricula in Humanities.
-She is a practicing artist, with a long resume of art shows, and an entrepreneur restoring Brownstones in the neighborhood while employing and teaching local youth these skills.
-She served on the Boards of Business Improvement District of Myrtle Avenue.
+Linda has written, introduced, and practiced a comprehensive curriculum in Humanities.
+As a practicing artist, with a long resume of art shows, she understands and recognizes the creative juices that spurred Dr. Truitt to develop V-ELMS.
+As an entrepreneur restoring Brownstones in the neighborhood while employing and teaching local youth these skills, she is aware it’s exposure and encouragement that changes the direction of children’s lives.
+She is thrilled to use her experiences to assist V-ELMS, this unique model for our neighborhood youth.

 Frances Rodriguez, B.A.
 Art History from Yale University is dedicated to serve nonprofit organizations such as: Positive Planet – a non-profit that supports quality education for all children of the world; Clinton Hill Society – a non-profit organization for the preservation of the historic district in Brooklyn, New York; Children Art Foundation – non-profit/charitable.